sjafferi/sjafferi.github.io/posts/algo-study-guide.md

 ## Spaced Repetiton with Anki Cards

 Knowing algorithms commonly used for specific purposes can greatly boost on-demand problem solving ability by enabling crafting of a solution using some combination of past knowledge.
+There are "template problems" that other problems of the same sort can be reduced to that greatly help with this (e.g [Sliding Window Problems](https://medium.com/outco/how-to-solve-sliding-window-problems-28d67601a66)].

-It follows that having a vast and diverse knowledge of algorithms correlates with a higher success rate in interviews.
 The amount of material required to do predictably exceptional in interviews can get staggering.
+This is where spaced repetition and anki cards come in.

 [Spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition) is a well researched technique to improve long term recall of information through the use of meaningful spaces in review.  ...research